 Cicadas actually don’t eat tree leaves or branches.
 Instead, they create slits in tree branches to lay their eggs.
 Those splits weaken the tree over time, and later, you could see those branches breaking, withering or dying.

-Once the cicada eggs hatch, the critters attach themselves to the roots of the tree.
-Where literally hundreds or thousands of cicadas feed on tree and grass roots for either 2 or 3 years–or up to 17.
+Once the cicada eggs hatch, the nymphs attach themselves to the roots of the tree.

 Cicadas prefer to lay eggs on branches that are 0.25” to 0.5” round.
-So, that means they prefer:
+They prefer:

 - Oak trees